andrewvorobyev/mac-watcher-swift/notes.md

 - Capturing a tree of Youtube page is slow

 - Need to limit capturing to visible elements only.
 Currently I'm capturing menus content as well (including the top of the screen menu bar).
+    - After changes, there're still some invisible elements returned (e.g. hover views).
+That can be further optimized.